Coping with change and uncertainty is essential. It requires the right mindset, level of awareness, and practical skills. Do you have these tools?

 Life is a series of changes, so learning to understand and manage its effects will help us avoid common problems and be more effective.
 It will help us safeguard our health and wellness.
 Scientific research suggests that most people follow similar patterns in dealing with change, so we experience the same hurdles.
 Our personalities and instincts program us to respond in predictable ways.
 You can learn to change these automatic responses.

 Living through a stressful and long-term crisis can make it feel like living in a disaster movie.
 Living in crisis mode affects our ability to make decisions.

 Why Do People Make Assumptions

 We assume because it is easier.
-It’s the minds why of saving time by using a combination of experience and current information.
+The mind saves time by using a combination of experience and current information.
 We place more weight on the things which have the most emotional impact.
-So, for example, you assume that some place is safe because you have visited it many times before without incidents.
+So, for example, you assume that someplace is safe because you have visited it many times before without incidents.
 Today, that assumption does not hold true.
-What used to be safe places like places of worship, schools and large gatherings are not as safe as they used to be.
+What used to be safe places like places of worship, schools, and large gatherings are not as safe as they used to be.

 Yet people still go to these places with almost the same frequency.
 That means the majority of people may not be updating their decision-making processes, opting to rely on experience.

 Why Change is Hard